Nvidia’s US$999 GeForce GTX Titan X is the 2015 descendant of the original Titan,

 What might be the biggest competitor to the GTX Titan X, then, is a dual-card SLI or CrossFire setup like two GTX 980s or GTX 970s, or two AMD Radeon R290Xs — as long as you have the power supply, dual-GPU motherboard and case space to support such an endeavour, at least.
 You can get theoretically better performance from two cards, or from a dual-GPU single card setup like the equally expensive and equally hard-to-get-to-grips with R9 295X2.

 much improved from previous R9 2XX chips.
 If you wait awhile, you’ll find yourself spoiled with more choice and probably a lot more price competition.
 Of course, this is true of basically any piece of electronics hardware anywhere at any given time ever.

 most of the people reading Gizmodo, this is a bit of a moot point, but the Titan X doesn’t have the double-point precision performance levels of the original Titan.
 Trade-offs at the GPU level have been made to maximise gaming performance instead of FP64; these are calculations that are important for scientific research, stock market trading and so on.
 It isn’t targeted as much at developers and non-gaming computer professionals as the previous model.
 If you’re a gamer, ignore this entirely — it’s basically a positive for you guys.
+Should You Buy It?

 The Titan X is the top single-GPU graphics card of today — there’s no doubt whatsoever about that.
 It’s hugely powerful, and to that end it can push out 60fps smooth performance at Ultra HD resolutions, as long as you have an appropriately expensive monitor or TV to flatter it.
 This is the card to buy if you want to play 4K; 1080p or 1440p is a doddle, obviously.
 Despite the power, it’s actually reasonably lightweight in terms of its power and heat performance.

 AMD’s Radeon R9 295X2, and there is no doubt in my mind that you’d get better performance out of a SLI GeForce GTX 980 setup.
 But neither of those potential systems is as easy and seamless to get running as the Titan X, and also have much higher power and chassis space requirements.

 luxe feel with the Titan X, in everything from board and heatsink and fan design to the simple sleek black packaging (which, incidentally, means no free games or added extras).
 It has delivered in spades, though — in a world where gaming hardware is commoditised the Titan X definitely stands out and feels special.

 It’s an expensive card, definitely, but any wizened gamer knows that you have to pay to play.
 The Titan X is a pricey piece of computing hardware, but in the scheme of a 4K gaming system it’s probably not even the most expensive part.
 It’s also future-proofing of the highest order, in an age of transition from Full to Ultra HD.
 What I’m saying is that there a bunch of ways to justify the Nvidia GeForce GTX Titan X’s existence, so pick your favourite and go out and buy one.